ham2k/adif4/README.md

 The standard does explicitly state that `String` fields should be limited to ["ASCII [...] in the range of 32 through 126"](https://www.adif.org/316/ADIF_316.htm#:~:text=an%20ASCII%20character%20whose%20code%20lies%20in%20the%20range%20of%2032%20through%20126%2C%20inclusive).
 This is also known officially as "US-ASCII".

-However, in the real world, most apps alllowed users to enter "extended characters", such as accented letters like the "ñ" in "Muñoz", the "ü" in "Müller" or the "ß" in "Straße".
+However, in the real world, most applications alllowed users to enter "extended characters", such as accented letters like the "ñ" in "Muñoz", the "ü" in "Müller" or the "ß" in "Straße".

-And many apps include these "extended characters" in the ADIF files they export.
+And many applications include these "extended characters" in the ADIF files they export.
 This is clearly not compliant with the standard, but definitely prevalent (see [survey results](survey-results/README.md)).

 There is a problem with this: once you get past the basic english alphabet and into "extended characters", there is no such thing as a "text file" anymore.
 The text has to be characterized by the encoding used to convert the characters to bytes.